joachimruhs/myleaflet/Documentation/Introduction/Index.rst

 What's new?
 ^^^^^^^^^^^

+Marker icon sizes can be set with the constant editor.
 Categories are sorted by field sorting.
 Localization of catgories and tt_address records implemented.
 New configuration option "categorySelectMode" implemented -> see administratormanual.